simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="246">**246 ALTAI-HIMALAYA**</a>

-golian army has reached the river Urungu and threatens Sin-kiang."
+golian army has reached the river Urungu and threatens Sinkiang."
 Nobody in Europe and America knows about the affairs of the local countries.

 We are stopping in the village Yaka-arik.